2025 India–Pakistan conflict

-The 2025 India–Pakistan conflict was a brief armed conflict between India and Pakistan that began on 7 May 2025, after India launched missile strikes on Pakistan, in a military campaign codenamed Operation Sindoor.
+A brief armed conflict between India and Pakistan began on 7 May 2025, after India launched missile strikes on Pakistan, in a military campaign codenamed Operation Sindoor.
 (Note: Sindoor is a reddish pigment used by Hindu women on their foreheads to indicate their married status.
 This was due to Hindu men being selectively targeted in the earlier Pahalgam attack, leaving their wives widowed.)
-India said that the operation was in response to the Pahalgam terrorist attack in Indian-administered Jammu and Kashmir on 22 April 2025 in which 26 civilians were killed.
+India said that the operation was in response to the Pahalgam attack in Indian-administered Jammu and Kashmir on 22 April 2025 in which 26 civilians were killed.
 India accused Pakistan of supporting cross-border terrorism, which Pakistan denied.

 On 7 May, India launched Operation Sindoor with missile strikes on terrorism-related infrastructure facilities of Pakistan-based militant groups Jaish-e-Mohammed and Lashkar-e-Taiba in Pakistan and Pakistan-administered Azad Kashmir, and said that no Pakistani military or civilian facilities were targeted.
-According to Pakistan, the Indian strikes hit civilian areas, including mosques, and resulted in civilian casualties.
+According to Pakistan, the Indian strikes hit civilian areas, including mosques and residential areas, and resulted in civilian casualties.
 Following these strikes, there were border skirmishes and drone strikes between the two countries.
-Pakistan's army retaliated on 7 May, by launching a blitz of mortar shells on Jammu, particularly Poonch, killing civilians, and damaging homes and religious sites.
+Pakistan's army retaliated on 7 May, by launching a blitz of mortar shells on Jammu, particularly Poonch, which killed civilians, and damaged homes and religious sites.
 This conflict marked the first drone battle between the two nuclear-armed nations.

 In the early hours of 10 May, India accused Pakistan of launching missile attacks on Indian air bases including the Sirsa air base while Pakistan accused India of launching attacks on several Pakistan air bases, including Nur Khan air base, Rafiqi air base, and Murid air base.
 As conflict escalated on 10 May, Pakistan launched its Operation Bunyan-un-Marsoos, (Note: Bunyan-un-Marsoos is an Arabic term meaning "Unbreakable Wall".
 The operation's name is derived from a verse in the Quran, etched in the mihrab of the attacked mosque in Muzaffarabad.